-$\underline{FIGURE~3}$ - OVERHEATING AT THE CONTACT BETWEEN THE BUSSBAR AND THE STAB SOCKET ASSEMBLY CAUSED THIS DAMAGE TO THE INSULATION.
+FIGURE 3 - OVERHEATING AT THE CONTACT BETWEEN THE BUSSBAR AND THE STAB SOCKET ASSEMBLY CAUSED THIS DAMAGE TO THE INSULATION.
 (This view is of the backside of the panel.
-The damage cannot not be seen unless the panel is taken out of the enclosure.)
+The damage could not be seen unless the panel is taken out of the enclosure.)